-To the Levites I have given every tithe in Israel for an inheritance, in return for their service that they do, their service in the tent of meeting.
+To the Levites I have given every tithe in Israel for an inheritance, in return for the service they do, their service in the tent of meeting.

 Beware lest you say in your heart, ‘My power and the might of my hand have gotten me this wealth.’

-You shall remember the Lord your God, for it is he who gives you power to get wealth, that he may confirm his covenant that he swore to your fathers, as it is this day.
+You shall remember the Lord your God, for it is he who gives you the power to get wealth, that he may confirm the covenant he swore to your fathers, as it is this day.